Mitchell8903/AI-Writing-Tool/README.md

 ## Development TODO

 #### 1. Finalize AI Agent
--Make sure each phase (Plan & Organize, Write, Edit & Revise) has optimized system prompts that guide the AI's behavior appropriately
+- Make sure each phase (Plan & Organize, Write, Edit & Revise) has optimized system prompts that guide the AI's behavior appropriately
--Make sure the agent has the parts of the project JSON schema that are relevant for better context -Fix and test the `AddIdeaTool` and `AddCommentTool` tool calls to ensure they properly modify the project JSON structure -Make sure that the project load/save logic can dynamically handle the agent's changes to brainstorm ideas and quill editor content with HTML comment attributes
+- Make sure the agent has the parts of the project JSON schema that are relevant for better context
+- Fix and test the `AddIdeaTool` and `AddCommentTool` tool calls to ensure they properly modify the project JSON structure
+- Make sure that the project load/save logic can dynamically handle the agent's changes to brainstorm ideas and quill editor content with HTML comment attributes

 #### 3. Test Project Saving with Multiple Users (Implemented, not fully tested)
 - Test project saving/loading logic with multiple test users to ensure data isolation